Connor Joe Player Props: Pirates vs. Reds

-After going 1-for-3 with a home run and three RBI in his last game, Connor Joe and the Pittsburgh Pirates take on the Cincinnati Reds (who will hand the ball to Graham Ashcraft) at 6:35 PM ET on Friday.
+After going 3-for-3 with a double in his last game, Connor Joe and the Pittsburgh Pirates take on the Cincinnati Reds (who will hand the ball to Luis Cessa) at 6:35 PM ET on Saturday.

-He collected three RBI (going 1-for-3 with a home run) in his previous game against the Reds.
+In his previous appearance, he reached base in all four of his plate appearances (3-for-3 with a double) against the Reds.

 Connor Joe Game Info & Props vs. the Reds